willjnz/orca-coding-challenge/README.md

 - I have output depth isoline polylines.
 These could simply be converted to polygons if needed (we would need to account for the edges of the AOI because these will cut polygons).
 - tipg is used to serve tiles from postgis because it is simple to run with Docker, and serves tiles which are performant and queryable.
 - The frontend uses modern, best practice architecture for a simple web mapping app like this.
+- I interpreted "reasonable depth intervals (e.g., 0m, 0.5m, 1m, 2m, 5m, 10m)" to mean that I should make different iterations of contours with 0.5, 1, and 5m intervals.
+These could be combined if desired.

 ## Strategies for optimizing processing workflows: